 Is Los Angeles expensive to live in?

-Can you live in Los Angeles on $3,000 a month?
+Can you live in Los Angeles on $3,000 per month?

-Is Los Angeles cheaper than San Francisco?
+Is Los Angeles more expensive than San Francisco?

 Do you need a car in Los Angeles?